jeremylenz/busrate/README.md

 * If other bus lines also depart from the same bus stop, they will be filtered out and not shown.
 The departures you see will be _only_ for the selected bus line.
 * Realtime data will automatically update from the BusTime API every 9 seconds.
 * Historical data will automatically update every 60 seconds.
+* If you lose your connection and BusRate isn't able to update data, you'll see a small red dot in the upper right corner of the section with stale data.
+This dot will disappear once updated data is received.
-* Once a bus departs, you should be able to see the historical departure within the next 2 minutes or so.
+* Once a bus departs, BusRate will immediately show the departure as a white dot.
+Once the API actually creates the departure in the database, it will turn from white to yellow -- this should happen within the next 2 minutes or so.
+* If a driver skips over a stop, or the back end has momentary problems, the departure may not be recorded properly.
+Every so often, the system checks for missing departures.
+If a vehicle has recorded departures at both a previous and subsequent stop on the route, the system will insert "interpolated" departure.
+(These dots will be grey.)
+* If you hover your mouse over a departure dot, you can see useful data about that particular departure: time, vehicle number, headway (wait time since the last departure), and whether the departure is interpolated, etc.
+* __BusRate Score__ - A score on a 0-100 scale, where 0 is Abysmal and 100 is Excellent.
+Also shows several other stats that make up the score, including average wait time, consistency, and bus bunching info.
+By default, the score is for the 8 recent departures displayed on screen.
+Click on the score itself to cycle through scores for previous departures, weekdays, weekends, rush hours, and all-time score for this particular stop.

 ## Future

 Now that we have historical departure data, there's a ton of interesting stuff that can be done with it.
 I may work on one or more of these in the future:

-* Bus bunching data (both real-time and historical)
+- [x] * Bus bunching data (both real-time and historical)
-* Historical trip duration from stop to stop
+- [ ] Historical trip duration from stop to stop
-* Average headways for this bus line - overall; for certain time periods; per hour; etc.
+- [x] Average headways for this bus line - overall; for certain time periods; per hour; etc.
-* Schedule adherence / comparison
+- [ ] Schedule adherence / comparison
-* Generate a "score" for each bus based on consistency and low headways
+- [x] Generate a "score" for each bus based on consistency and low headways
-* Machine learning predictions of future headways
+- [ ] Machine learning predictions of future headways
-* Rate the accuracy of realtime data by comparing it to when the bus actually arrived
+- [ ] Rate the accuracy of realtime data by comparing it to when the bus actually arrived
-* If you have more ideas, please feel free to share!  (@jeremy646 on Twitter)
+- [x] If you have more ideas, please feel free to share!  (@jeremy646 on Twitter)

 ## Technical details about the React app